alchrabas/pyslate/docs/user-guide.rst

 As it was already mentioned, variants are specified by single-letter identifiers.
 Every letter has some contractual meaning and specific letters are not imposed by Pyslate (with exception of pluralization letters, which are based on language locale).

+Letter reserved to never be used to work as default value:
+    - x

 Letters that are reserved to be used for pluralization forms: